 If you choose to hire a dedicated team, you are free to decide your own level of involvement in the development process.
 If you want, you can keep a close eye on all the latest happenings by conducting regular meetings with all team members.
-If you want to stay focused on your primary business operations instead, you have the option to choose less frequent updates and reports from the team.
+If you want to stay focused on your primary business operations instead, you can request fewer project updates.
 The project manager will then oversee and handle most of the day-to-day development activities.

 A lot of software development services providers offer post-implementation support and maintenance as part of their dedicated team model.
-GoodCore offers its clients certain added services, such as on-call and email support, as well as an online ticketing system where clients can lodge any issues they face during development or post-launch.
+GoodCore offers its clients certain added services, such as on-call and email support.
+We also maintain an online ticketing system where clients can lodge any issues they face during development or post-launch.
 The dedicated team works to resolve these issues as soon as possible.

 Why the Dedicated Team Model May Be the Best Option for Your Project

 In order to gain the maximum possible advantage when choosing to hire software developers, there are a few questions you need to ask yourself first.